aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgsvgelementbuilder/zoomandpan/_index.md

 ---
 title: SVGSVGElementBuilder.ZoomAndPan
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElementBuilder method.
+description: SVGSVGElementBuilder ZoomAndPan method.
 Sets the zoomAndPan attribute of the SVG element.
 This attribute controls whether the SVG content can be zoomed and panned
 type: docs
 weight: 70
 url: /net/aspose.svg.builder/svgsvgelementbuilder/zoomandpan/